Temple Newsam: 1500 to 1650

 In 1537 Thomas, Lord Darcy was executed for the part he played in the Pilgrimage of Grace and the property was seized by the Crown.
 In 1544 Henry VIII gave it to his niece Lady Margaret Douglas (Countess of Lennox), and she lived there with her husband Matthew Stewart, 4th Earl of Lennox.
 Their son Henry Stuart, Lord Darnley, who was born in the house in 1545 and educated there, married Mary, Queen of Scots, by whom he was the father of King James VI of Scotland and I of England.
-A portrait of Henry and his brother was probably intended to represent the interior of Temple Newsam despite being based on a print of an ideal interior.
+A portrait of Henry and his brother was perhaps intended to represent the interior of Temple Newsam despite being based on a continental print of an interior.
 Following the marriage in 1565, Temple Newsam was seized by Queen Elizabeth I and was managed by an agent.

 In 1609 King James I, successor to Elizabeth, granted the estate to his Franco-Scottish second cousin Ludovic Stewart, 2nd Duke of Lennox (1574–1624), who was a favourite of the King and given many titles and estates, including farmland and coalmines in the local area.
 Despite his opportunities, Ludovic was in constant debt and he mortgaged the estate in 1614 for the sum of £9,000 (around £860,000 in today's money).
 In 1622 Lennox began the sale of the estate to Sir Arthur Ingram (c.
 1565 – 1642), a Yorkshire-born London merchant, civil servant, investor in colonial ventures and arms dealer, for £12,000, which he paid in two instalments, the last in July 1624, after Lennox's death.
 During the next 20 years the mansion was rebuilt, incorporating some of the previous house in the west wing.
 The north and south wings were rebuilt and the east wing was demolished after a bad fire in 1635.
 Arthur's son, also called Arthur, inherited the estate with its debts and continued the building and renovation work.
 Six months after Charles I was beheaded in 1649, Arthur Ingram the younger was declared delinquent and he compounded his estates and retired to Temple Newsam.